Presentation Brothers College, Cork

 Presentation Brothers College (PBC Cork) (Coláiste na Toirbhirte; colloquially known as Pres) is a Catholic, boys, private fee-paying secondary school in Cork, Ireland.
-Presentation Brothers College is currently ranked as the number one boys secondary school in Ireland and regularly places first in the annual top performing schools table rankings conducted by The Irish Times.
+As of 2020, Presentation Brothers College was ranked as the top boys secondary school in Ireland and regularly places first in the annual top performing schools table rankings conducted by The Irish Times.
+In recent years it has also been ranked as one of the top rugby playing schools in Munster, winning the Rugby school of the year award in 2023 and 2024.

 History

 The college was founded by the Presentation Brothers in 1878, in the South Mall.
 Soon afterwards it moved to the Grand Parade and, in 1887, to the Western Road.
 In 1985, the college moved to a new building on the Mardyke on the site of the college's rugby facilities; the Western Road premises is now owned and used by UCC.
-The college has developed new rugby facilities at Dennehy's Cross and uses Shandon Boat Club for rowing.
+The college has developed new rugby facilities at Dennehy's Cross and has its own rowing club and boathouse located on the Marina.

 In 1969, Jerome Kelly returned home from missionary work in the West Indies and was appointed principal of the college.
 He organised a series of workshops, in which the students of Presentation College were encouraged to think globally and act locally:

 The result was the founding of the charity Students Harness Aid for the Relief of the Elderly in 1970.
 SHARE expanded and now includes pupils from other secondary schools in Cork city.

 In 2005, the Preslink organisation was founded in the school; a group of junior students whose stated aim is to forge links with other Presentation Brothers communities.
 In 2006, the organisation received an "Edmund Rice Award", which recognises groups that work to improve the lives of others.